 JRuby Scripting Official Helper Library

-A new version 5.0 of the helper library has been released, which includes some major new features, fixes and some breaking changes.
-For more details, see the changelog.
+The official library starts at version 5.0 which includes major new features, fixes and some breaking changes from version 4.x.
+For more details, see the changelog for version 5.0.0.

 The helper library will be installed automatically by the jrubyscripting addon in openHAB 4.0.
 For openHAB 3.4.x it can be installed by following the installation instructions.
 For convenience, an alternative version of the addon that performs the automatic installation is available from the marketplace.